Skip to content

 [ERROR]: VNET jails do not support rdr.

-Makes sense when you think about it: bastille rdr works with the shared-IP loopback model.
-VNET jails have their own network stack, so you need PF rdr rules directly:
+Right. bastille rdr is for the shared-IP loopback model.
+VNET jails have their own network stack, so you write PF rdr rules directly:

 # In /etc/pf.conf, in the translation section (before filter rules):